 Preparation of H+/K+ - ATPase Enzyme

-To prepare H+/K+ - ATPase enzyme sample the fresh goat stomach has purchased from the local slaughterhouse, the gastric mucosa of the fundus was cut-off and opened, the inner layer of the stomach has scrapped out for the parietal cell.
-The parietal cell obtained from the stomach has homogenized in 16mM Tris buffer with PH of 7.4, which has 10% Triton X-100 and centrifuged at 6000 rpm for 10mins after centrifuged the supernatant solution has used for the H+/K+- ATPase inhibition Protein content are used to find out according to Bradford's method were BSA are used for standard.
+To prepare the H+/K+ - ATPase enzyme sample the fresh goat stomach has purchased from the local slaughterhouse, the gastric mucosa of the fundus was cut off and opened, and the inner layer of the stomach was scraped out for the parietal cell.
+The parietal cell obtained from the stomach has been homogenized in 16mM Tris buffer with a pH of 7.4, which has 10% Triton X-100 and centrifuged at 6000 rpm for 10mins after centrifuged the supernatant solution is used for the H+/K+- ATPase inhibition Protein content are used to find out according to Bradford's method, using BSA as a standard.

 Assessment of H+/K+ ATPase inhibition

-Per-incubated for 60 min at 37 ºC for the reaction mixture of the sample containing 0.1ml of enzyme extract (300μg) and sample with different concentration (500, 250, 100, 50 and 10μgml).
+Pre-incubated for 60 min at 37 ºC for the reaction mixture of the sample containing 0.1ml of enzyme extract (300μg) and the sample with different concentrations (500, 250, 100, 50, and 10μgml).
 The reaction was initiated by adding 2mM MgCl2 (200μL) and 10mM KCl (200μL).
-After 30 min of incubation at 37 ºC the reaction was stopped by 4.5% ammonium molybdate, and 60% perchloric acid was added and centrifuged at 2000rpm for 10 min, and in spectrophotometrically inorganic phosphate was released and measured at 660nm.
-Briefly, at 10 min at room temperature, 1ml of supernatant 4ml of Millipore water, 1ml of 2.5% of ammonium molybdate, 0.4ml of ANSA was added.
-At 660nm inorganic phosphate, absorbance has been measured at various doses of the extract; the enzyme activity has been calculated as micromoles of Pi released per hour.
+After 30 min of incubation at 37 ºC, the reaction was stopped by 4.5% ammonium molybdate, and 60% perchloric acid was added and centrifuged at 2000rpm for 10 min, and spectrophotometrically, inorganic phosphate was released and measured at 660nm.
+Briefly, at 10 min at room temperature, 1ml of supernatant, 4ml of Millipore water, 1ml of 2.5% of ammonium molybdate, and 0.4ml of ANSA was added.
+At 660nm, inorganic phosphate, absorbance has been measured at various doses of the extract; the enzyme activity has been calculated as micromoles of Pi released per hour.
 Results were compared with the known anti-ulcer PPA inhibitor Omeprazole (100μg/ml) and expressed as Mean

 ± SEM 16 % enzyme inhibition has calculated using the below formula.
 [18]